 North Tahoe Boasts the Largest Ski Swap in California

 Mark your calendar for the Tahoe XC Ski Swap on Nov.
 12, the largest annual ski swap in California, and the best place to stock up your gear for the season.
 For those mid-season visitors, the Alpenglow Mountain Festival on Feb.
 18 is sure to satisfy all of your winter needs, with gear, demos and presentations.

 Tahoe Nordic Skiers Host the Best Events

 Watch or participate in one of the numerous winter races happening around North Lake Tahoe, with events for everyone from beginners to intermediate skiers.
 Starting in January, check out the Pole, Pedal, Pound Winter Triathlon Race.
 The fun lasts through early March with The Great Ski Race.

-New nordic friends await you at the Tahoe XC Ski Season Kickoff Party at Jake’s on Lake, Dec.
-4. Or enjoy a moonlight dinner, wine and hot chocolate next to a blazing warm fire at a renowned Tahoe City Full Moon Yurt dinner on Feb.
+Enjoy a moonlight dinner, wine and hot chocolate next to a blazing warm fire at a renowned Tahoe City Full Moon Yurt dinner on Feb.
 10 and 11.